mgm8/cest/paper.md

 By the knowledge of the authors, there is no open source library specifically developed to extract stars centroids so far.

+# Acknowledgement

+This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.

 # References